Employer of Record in Costa Rica

 Pension in Costa Rica

-Employers in Costa Rica contribute 5.42% of employees' monthly earnings to social insurance, covering old age, invalidity, and survivors' benefits.
-To qualify for old-age benefits, individuals must be at least 65 years old and contribute for a minimum of 300 months.
-Additional contributions can lower the retirement age to 61 years and 11 months for men or 59 years and 11 months for women.
+Employers in Costa Rica contribute 5.42% (included in social security contribution) of employees' monthly earnings to social insurance, covering old age, invalidity, and survivors' benefits.
+To qualify for old-age benefits, individuals must be at least 62 years old (men) and 60 years (women) and contribute for a minimum of 300 months.
+Early retirement is available, however this may reduce the pension amount paid compared to that paid at standard retirement age.

 The tax-related information provided in this guide is intended for general guidance and informational purposes only.
 Reach out to our dedicated team for insights on remote hiring in Costa Rica tailored to your needs.